This is a named option within the Business: Accounting, M.Acc.

 Other

-Department-sponsored funding is available on a competitive basis to all M.Acc. students.
-Students must have completed one year with the department before applying for an assistantship.
+Department-sponsored funding is available on a competitive basis to all MAcc students.
+In addition, students can apply for a teaching assistantship but should have completed one year (either graduate or undergraduate) with the department before applying.

 Graduate School Resources